Since our founding, Hermann J. Wiemer Vineyard has approached the health of our vineyards as the most vital component of winemaking.

 HJW Vineyard

 Our HJW Vineyard features Hermann’s original plantings on Seneca Lake of Riesling and Chardonnay from 1977 and 1978.
 Mature vines, combined with the site’s shallow topsoil and shale bedrock, produce lower yields, resulting in expressively vibrant flavors.
-Higher elevation and a greater distance from Seneca Lake contribute to a cooler growing season, resulting in leaner, more austere wines with intense flavor and excellent aging potential.
-In 2009, we planted two more block of Riesling, bringing the total acreage to 33.
+Higher elevation and a greater distance from Seneca Lake contribute to a cooler growing season resulting in leaner, more austere wines with intense flavor and excellent aging potential.
+In 2009, we planted two more blocks of Riesling, bringing the total acreage to 33.
 In 2015, we began our venture with biodynamic farming and have converted the entire property.
 In 2023 we received Demeter Certification for our HJW Vineyard.

 Josef Vineyard

-Hermann purchased the Dresden site (now our Josef and Magdalena Vineyards) from Taylor Wine Co. in 1998 and began efforts to restore the site.
+Hermann purchased the Dresden property (now our Josef and Magdalena Vineyards) from Taylor Wine Co. in 1998 and began efforts to restore the site.
 The vineyard was healthy but had been farmed for high yields and years of deferred maintenance meant that there were some problem areas.
 The vines had been head-trained with high fruiting zones in order to both machine-harvest and machine-prune.
-In the years following this purchase, we repositioned and retrained the trellising system during winter pruning to lower the fruit zone, reduce yields, and promote fewer, but more flavorful clusters.
+In the years following this purchase we repositioned and retrained the trellising system during winter pruning to lower the fruit zone, reduce yields, and promote fewer, but more flavorful clusters.
 Moreover, we have since worked to address the health of the site through the introduction of natural soil corrections, cover crop usage, and the removal of herbicides (we have been herbicide-free at Wiemer since 2004).
 The retraining of a vine is crucial, but so are the efforts focused on restoring the health of the soil and the surrounding biosphere.

 Magdalena Vineyard